jennybc/candy/README.md

     <http://www.scq.ubc.ca/candy-hierarchy-2014-supplementary-raw-data/>

-This year in [STAT545](http://stat545-ubc.github.io) were going to use this as our final challenge in data cleaning, wrangling, and exploration As we make progress ... who knows?
+This year in [STAT545](http://stat545-ubc.github.io) were going to use this as our final challenge in data cleaning, wrangling, and exploration.
+As we make progress ... who knows?
 Maybe this will become a proper data package?
 Maybe we'll make a gallery of visualizations?
 I have no idea where this is going.
 For now, I'm just parking the raw data in [data-raw](data-raw) for the students to